delonrons/graph-challenge-client/README.md

 ```
 yarn test
 ```

-Note: The unit test coverage is less
+Mock ids available for calculation : 1, 5555, 77777, 9999999999

+The graphql server is accessible at https://db-graph-client.herokuapp.com/

 ### How to run the application